Transport parameters from AMS-02 F/Si data and fluorine source abundance: Production cross sections and F progenitors

 \section{Production cross sections and F progenitors}

-In this section, we focus on the production cross sections.
-We show first the nuclear parametrisations renormalised on nuclear data points for a selection of important reactions (Sect.~\ref{sec:rescaling}).
-We then illustrate the importance of correctly setting the source of Ne isotopes for the F/Si calculation (Sect.~\ref{sec:anomaly}).
-With these updated cross sections and correct CR source settings, we determine the ranking of the most important progenitors of F (Sect.~\ref{sec:ranking}).
+In this Appendix, we focus on the production cross sections.
+We show first the nuclear parametrisations renormalised on nuclear data points for a selection of important reactions (App.~\ref{app:rescaling}).
+We then illustrate the importance of correctly setting the source of Ne isotopes for the F/Si calculation (App.~\ref{app:anomaly}).
+With these updated cross sections and correct CR source settings, we determine the ranking of the most important progenitors of F (App.~\ref{app:ranking}).